 Skip links

-Government change delays implementation of digital invoice and record keeping phased launch
+Government change delays implementation of digital invoice and record keeping phased launch; January 2024 now likely

-Accounting and similar systems to support the digital requirements must register with the Danish Business Authority by 31 October 2023 – based on requirements to be issued in February 2023.
-Following a verification process, eligible systems will be certified for 1 January 2024.
+Accounting and similar systems to support the digital requirements must register with the Danish Business Authority by 31 October 2023.

 Denmark was to require digital record keeping for businesses from 1 January 2024.
 This includes using only certified accounting software and ERS.
+The requirements include a form of Danish SAF-T, based on the OECD model.
 This is similar to the UK Making Tax Digital plan, seeking to ensure the entire order to reporting path is digitised and manual processes are expunged.

 Phased implementation 2024 to 2026

 There will be a phased implementation of the new reporting requirements.
-The old schedule was:
+The schedule is:

 • Jan 2024: taxpayers already with annual Erhvervsstyrelsen reporting obligations